Getting your Trinity Audio player ready...

 After her kids graduated high school, Updike turned her attention toward volunteer opportunities that could make an impact in her Maryland community.
 She participated in the Leadership Baltimore County program to help improve civic engagement in the region.
 She started serving on the advisory board for the Baltimore Symphony Youth Orchestra.
 She also started volunteering as a coordinator for the Cadets Drum Corps.

-Those experiences have not only given her a chance to set others up for success but have served as a crash course for well-being, informing her work as the head of total rewards at Children’s National Hospital, an organization that shares her mission to serve young people.
+Those experiences have not only given her a chance to set others up for success but have served as a crash course for well-being, informing her work as the vice president of human resources at Children’s National Hospital, an organization that shares her mission to serve young people.

 “Through these extra ‘parenting’ roles, I have realized the importance of these programs in augmenting the skill building that happens in the home,” Updike says.
 “These programs help to ensure that our future generations of leaders receive enriching experiences which will enable their success.”